cisco-open/cluster-registry-controller/README.md

     This `ResourceSyncRule` resource itself and the `secret` resource as well should appear shortly on all clusters of the cluster group.

-    At this point, if a secret from any of the clusters (except from the third one when it originates from) is deleted or modified, it will be synced back immediately by the cluster registry controller.
+    At this point, if a secret from any of the clusters (except from the one where it originates from) is deleted or modified, it will be synced back immediately by the cluster registry controller.

 #### Sync to a set of clusters